MINSTERWORTH VILLAGE HALL

 Picture

-Led by the village's renowned historian, Terry Moore-Scott, and great support from members of the village community, the project team has been established to record the current condition of the graves and augment the record with names, dates, the survey work of Fulbrook-Leggatt who completed a chart and names listing in August 1954.
+Led by the village's renowned historian, Terry Moore-Scott, and with great support from members of the village community, the project team has been established to record the current condition of the graves and augment the record with names, dates, and the survey work of Fulbrook-Leggatt who completed a chart and names listing in August 1954.

 In this survey, Fullbrook-Leggatt recorded the positions and a primary name for each plot.
 What was not listed at that time were the names, dates and relationships of others who were buried in the same plots.
 Since the initial survey, the churchyard has been extended to within a few yards of the River Severn's flood defence abutments,